JMHOO/planet-insight/README.md

 A cloud-based deep learning and hyperparameter optimization platform.

-This package provides a solution of automated training system for Deep Learning.
+This package provides a solution of automated training system for deep learning.
 It contains a restful service, dockerized training worker and an example WebUI build upon restful service.

 ### Features:

-  * Use predefined file(JSON) to define Deep Learning network architeture
+-   Use predefined file(JSON) to define deep learning network architeture
-  * Support modular model to reduce the complicity of JSON on describing similar models
+-   Support modular model to reduce the complicity of JSON on describing similar models
-  * Pretrained model can be loaded into different network architecture
+-   Pretrained model can be loaded into different network architecture
-  * Training instances(dockerized container) can be deployed to anywhere
+-   Training instances(dockerized container) can be deployed to anywhere

 ![screen](media/main_screenshot.png)